Tantalum: Alloys

 Tantalum is also used to produce a variety of alloys that have high melting points, strength, and ductility.
 Alloyed with other metals, it is also used in making carbide tools for metalworking equipment and in the production of superalloys for jet engine components, chemical process equipment, nuclear reactors, missile parts, heat exchangers, tanks, and vessels.
 Because of its ductility, tantalum can be drawn into fine wires or filaments, which are used for evaporating metals such as aluminium.

 Tantalum is inert against most acids except hydrofluoric acid and hot sulfuric acid, and hot alkaline solutions also cause tantalum to corrode.
 This property makes it a useful metal for chemical reaction vessels and pipes for corrosive liquids.
 Heat exchanging coils for the steam heating of hydrochloric acid are made from tantalum.
 Tantalum was extensively used in the production of ultra high frequency electron tubes for radio transmitters.
 Tantalum is capable of capturing oxygen and nitrogen by forming nitrides and oxides and therefore helped to sustain the high vacuum needed for the tubes when used for internal parts such as grids and plates.

 Surgical uses

-Tantalum is widely used in surgery because of two unique characteristics of tantalum.
+Tantalum is widely used in surgery because of two unique characteristics.
 Tantalum's hardness and ductility is useful in making sharp, durable surgical instruments and also for monofilament sutures.
 However, a completely unrelated use for tantalum in surgery arises from its unique ability to form a lasting and durable structural bond with human hard tissue, making it uniquely useful for bone and dental implants.
 Tantalum coatings are increasingly used in the construction of complex tantalum-coated titanium surgical implants due to the tantalum plating's ability to form a strong and biologically stable bond to hard tissue.
 An incidental consequence of its use for durable surgical implants is that tantalum implants are considered to be acceptable for patients undergoing MRI procedures because tantalum is a non-ferrous, non-magnetic metal.